mohsallam1/face-detection-telegram-bot/README.md

 1. Replace the placeholder values for `BOT_TOKEN` and `CHAT_ID` with your actual bot token and chat ID.
 2. Run the `script.py` script to start the Telegram bot.
 3. Interact with the bot by sending messages to the specified chat.
-Use the "img" command to capture and send a video frame with detected faces.
+Use the "img" command to capture and send the current frame with.

 ## Dependencies